 Courtland Reichman is the Co-Founder and Managing Partner of Reichman Jorgensen Lehman & Feldberg LLP (RJLF), an elite majority women-owned national trial firm that focuses on high-stakes commercial litigation, intellectual property, and white collar disputes.
 He is recognized among the nation’s “Top 100 Trial Lawyers,” the “Top 20 in California,” and as a “Litigation Star” by Benchmark Litigation.
-He received Benchmark Litigation’s “Silicon Valley Lawyer of the Year” award for three consecutive years, following his success as lead counsel in securing a $236 million patent infringement verdict on behalf of Densify against VMware as well as a $15 million patent infringement verdict on behalf of Droplets against tech giant Yahoo.
+He received Benchmark Litigation’s “Silicon Valley Lawyer of the Year” award for three consecutive years, following his success as lead counsel in securing a $236 million patent infringement verdict on behalf of Densify against tech giant VMware.
+Recently, Courtland secured an $84 million patent infringement verdict on behalf of Cirba against VMware, marking the second time a jury determined that VMware committed willful infringement.
 Courtland has also been recognized as a leading litigator by several major legal directories and publications, including Chambers USA, The Legal 500, The National Law Journal, and The American Lawyer, among others.

 Courtland has represented clients in more than 100 patent cases involving a wide variety of technologies.
 His experience includes litigating patent cases in federal courts across the country, and before the International Trade Commission (ITC), where his representation includes one of the largest-ever ITC patent infringement actions.
 Courtland also represents plaintiffs and defendants in a wide variety of high-exposure commercial litigation matters, including trade secrets, antitrust, constitutional law, energy, franchise and distribution, whistleblower actions, breach of restrictive covenants, unfair competition, breach of contract, licensing, and partnership disputes, among others.